Alison Newcomer, LMFT, LPC, MCJ, CAS, EMDR

 As a Counselor at Turning Point I worked with adolescent girls placed in residential treatment.

-For the past 15 years, I have worked for the 8th Judicial District Courts located in Fort Collins, Colorado.
+Since 2004, I have worked for the 8th Judicial District Courts located in Fort Collins, Colorado.

 I have worked with many types of cases, including the Adult and Juvenile Drug Court programs, Family Treatment Court, and the Wellness Court and AIIM programs, working primarily with substance addiction and mental health.